It’s hoped that you find answers to your questions, if you still have more, that’s ok, we’d love to hear from you.

 Each treatment is individualised for each patient.

 During your first visit a note of your medical history will be taken as well as details of your current health and the reason you sought acupuncture.

-Your pulse will be taken, but do be patient, a Chinese medicine pulse is different to the one you will be used to the doctor taking, it provides insight as to how you vital organs are functioning and suggests where the focus should be directed.
+Your pulse will be taken, but do be patient, a Chinese medicine pulse is different to the one you will be used to the doctor taking, it provides insight as to how your vital organs are functioning.

-Don’t be surprised if you are asked to show your tongue as this too is used to gather further information.
+Don’t be surprised if you are asked to show your tongue as it is used to gather further information.

-Lifestyle and/or dietary advice may be given in line with Traditional Chinese Medicine.
+Lifestyle and/or dietary advice may be given as part of your overall plan.

-It is very difficult to say how many treatments you will require before you feel optimum.
+It is very difficult to say how many treatments you will require before we can consider discharging you.